Photo of Jamie Longazel

 Bio

-Jamie Longazel is Associate Professor of Law & Society in the Department of Political Science at John Jay College, and is affilitated with the International Migration Studies (IMS) program at the CUNY Graduate Center.
-He received a PhD in sociology from the University of Delaware in 2011 after completing a Law and Social Science Doctoral Fellowship at the American Bar Foundation.
-From 2011-2017, he was Assistant Professor of Sociology at the University of Dayton.
+Jamie Longazel is an Associate Professor of Law & Society at John Jay College.
+He is also affiliated with the International Migration Studies (IMS) program at the CUNY Graduate Center.
+He received a PhD in sociology from the University of Delaware after completing a Law and Social Science Doctoral Fellowship at the American Bar Foundation.
+Previously, he was an Assistant Professor at the University of Dayton.

 Courses Taught

-LWS 200: Introduction to Law & Society; LWS 225: Introduction to Research in Law & Society; LWS 385: Supervised Research Experience in Law & Society; POL 344: Immigration Law and Politics; LWS 425: Colloquium for Research in Law & Society; SOC 101: Introduction to Sociology (Otisville Correctional Facility); IMS 702: Migration Policy (CUNY Graduate Center); IMS 711: Research Methods in International Migration (CUNY Graduate Center)
+LWS 200: Introduction to Law & Society; LWS 225: Introduction to Research in Law & Society; LWS 385: Supervised Research Experience in Law & Society; POL 344: Immigration Law and Politics; LWS 425: Colloquium for Research in Law & Society; HON 301: The Idea of the Common Good Across Disciplines; SOC 101: Introduction to Sociology (Otisville Correctional Facility); IMS 702: Migration Policy (CUNY Graduate Center); IMS 711: Research Methods in International Migration (CUNY Graduate Center)

 Scholarly Work